 The story follows the titular Mitsuyoshi Tada, an uncharismatic

 photographer who’s tough past has prevented him from ever knowing love.
 Through a chance encounter, he meets an enthusiastic foreigner, Teresa.
-She acts overly excited, running around trying to hop fences, forgetting things, expressing a crazy amount of interest in a Samurai TV series that seems to have given her some wrong impressions.
-All of it is played to comedic effect, it’s fun and lighthearted enough, with her voice actress' upbeat performance to sell her personality well.
+She acts overly excited, running around trying to hop fences and expressing a crazy amount of interest in a Samurai TV series, which seems to have given her some wrong impressions about Japan.
+All of it is played to comedic effect, it’s fun and lighthearted enough in spite of being unrealistic, with her voice actress' upbeat performance to sell her personality well.

-Then, through another chance encounter she ends up being stuck in the rain with a stray cat and getting splashed from all directions by water like the universe is punishing her for being nice.
+Then, through another chance encounter, she ends up being stuck in the rain protecting a stray cat and getting splashed from all directions by water like the universe is punishing her for being nice.
 But to her rescue comes the lethargic Tada with an umbrella and an invitation to go to his family-owned cafe.
 Teresa compares what she believes is Tada’s heroism to the samurai she idolizes in her favorite show, and that’s how she falls in love.
 The cafe itself is lushly ornamented and has warm lighting to contrast the gray rainstorm, a cozy atmosphere for sure.
-She meets his family, has a meal, changes into dry clothes, thanks Tada, then heads home… right next door.
+She meets his family, has a meal, changes into dry clothes, thanks Tada, then heads home to the house she just moved into… which happens to be right next door.

-Tada and Teresa’s relationship feels contrived and tough to believe from the very beginning.
-They have an unbelievable amount of random encounters that it feels less like their relationship develops organically and more like the show forces them together.
-It feels like the show tries to play off the cliched intro as a joke, but it’s still lazy writing no matter how much you laugh about it.
-Aside from these contrivances, they don’t have much chemistry with one another for the vast majority of the show.
+Tada and Teresa’s relationship feels contrived and hard to believe from the moment they first meet.
+An unbelievable amount of plot conveniences bring them together, it feels less like their relationship develops organically and more a writer forces them together.
+The show attempts to play off the cliched intro as a joke, but it’s still lazy writing no matter how much you laugh about it.
+Aside from these contrivances, they leads don’t have much chemistry with one another for the vast majority of the show.

 Often times it feels as though Tada’s writing bends over backward in order to Fall in Love; his character and the relationship he has with Teresa never feel believable enough to be the foundation for the series.
 He’s unrealistically oblivious to Teresa’s pining over him, that is until the plot decides it’s the right time for them to finally acknowledge their feelings.
 It’s contrived for the sake of creating a compelling resolution, but in doing so it makes Tada difficult to look at as anything but a plot device for most of the show.
 There is no analysis of his personality that wouldn’t lead to frustration, obliviousness for the sake of stalling the story is lazy writing and does not make good characters.
 Occasionally the show lampshades his emotional unawareness with the fact that his parents were killed in a car crash when he was younger, but we never see him from a personal enough perspective to understand why he became closed off or to what degree it affects him in the present.
 Why does it feel like these days more and more anime mistake emotionally-damaged characters for brain-damaged ones?